Rapid Recap: Evolution and growth of Felix Anudike-Uzomah

 UPDATE ON DUKE

 Speaking of Khalid Duke, what can K-State expect?
-That's a great question.
-Wyatt did include him when speaking about the depth at the position, and he brought up that they'll have to see how he responds to injury.
+Wyatt did include him when speaking about the depth at the position, and brought up that they'll have to see how he responds to injury.

 That's a peek behind the curtain that, as a coaching staff, they are uncertain about what kind of contribution to anticipate from the pass rusher that missed nearly all of last season after being injured versus Nevada.